So you’re considering the life of a fitness guru? The life of a personal trainer is full of promise, reward, and fulfillment.

-You do need to bear in mind that the NASM CPT study material is available on a tiered basis.
-That means what you end up getting depends on which program tier you go for.
+It would help if you remembered that the NASM CPT study material is available on a tiered basis.
+That means what you get depends on which program tier you go for.

 For an absolute newbie to the concept of applied training, I would suggest the All-Inclusive program package.
-For a stalwart in the fitness game, you can comfortably get away with the self study package.
+You can comfortably get away with the self-study package for a stalwart in the fitness game.

-Side from this, NASM also offers some great career advancement resources for you post cert career launch.
-These are only available through the all-inclusive package though.
+Aside from this, NASM also offers some great career advancement resources for your post-cert career launch.
+These are only available through the all-inclusive package, though.